Malta Citizenship by Investment Fees

-These are made up of official application fees to cover the thorough due diligence process each applicant, a passport fee for each applicant and any relevant bank charges.
-There will also be a professional fee to pay the authorised agent of the Malta IIP Scheme, whom will handle the whole application process on behalf of the main applicant.
+These are made up of a contribution to the National Development and Social Fund, official application fees to cover the thorough due diligence process of each applicant, a passport fee for each applicant and any relevant bank charges.
+There will also be a professional fee to pay the authorised agent of the Malta IIP, who will handle the whole application process on behalf of the applicant.

-- Main Applicant: €7,500
+- Main Applicant – €7,500

-- Spouse: €5,000
+- Spouse – €5,000

-- Children between the age of 13 and 18: €3,000
+- Children under the age of 18 – €3,000 each

-- Dependent parent or grand-parent over the age of 55: €5,000
+- Dependent parent or grandparent over the age of 55 – €5,000 each

 - Passport fee: €500 per person

 - Bank charges: €200 per application

 A non-refundable €5,000 is payable on applying for a residence permit, and another non-refundable €5,000 is payable on applying for naturalisation as a citizen of Malta.
 The deposits are offset against the primary applicant’s contribution.

 Further information on the Malta Citizenship by Investment Fees are available to view in the Legal Notice 47 of 2014 Cap.
 188.